 Massage Therapy (or Therapeutic Massage) is the scientific manipulation of the soft tissues of the body for the purpose of affecting that tissue to improve health and well-being.
 It consists of hands-on techniques that include applying fixed or movable pressure, holding, and/or causing movement of, or to, the body.
 Now matter how technical our modern definition is – Massage has been around since the very beginning.
 A caveman who stubs his toe would have instinctively rubbed it to make it feel better!
 Massage appears in the ancient texts of the Egyptians, Greeks, and Romans in connection with health and athletic performance.
 Today in the U.S., the term massage therapist is used for a person who has had formal training, licensing and/or certification in professional therapeutic massage.
 (The terms Masseuse or Masseur now imply a non-professional but are still frequently used by the public.)

 Manual therapy is defined by the physical therapy profession as a specific hands-on approach including, but not limited to, manipulation/mobilization techniques, used by a PT to diagnose and treat soft tissues and joint structures for the purpose of modulating pain; increasing range of motion (ROM); reducing or eliminating soft tissue inflammation; inducing relaxation; improving contractile and non-contractile tissue repair, extensibility, and/or stability; facilitating movement; and improving function.
-Basically, the term Manual Therapy includes massage as well as other techniques such as Joint Mobilization, Spinal Manipulation, and Compressive Therapy.
+Basically, the term Manual Therapy includes massage as well as other techniques such as Joint Mobilization, Spinal Manipulation, Chest Physical Therapy, and Dry Needling.
 As a PT and massage therapist, Andrea has a larger ‘toolbox’ of manual therapy techniques.
-Many other professions utilize manual therapy including Chiropractors, osteopathic physicians, physiatrists, and occupational and respiratory therapists.
+Many other professions utilize manual therapy including Chiropractors, osteopathic physicians, physiatrists, acupuncturists, and occupational and respiratory therapists.
 Both massage and manual therapy are part of the enormous category of Bodywork – methods of body treatments that also include energy work.